mattjcurry/Presentations/Concourse/concourse.md

   - Reduce the operational burden of running and scaling the platform.
     - Ensure that our CF environments look consistent
-    - Automate testing of platform components
+    - Automate testing of platform products
   - Have a reliable way to recover in case of failure
     - Ensure environments can be reproduced from source control
   - Automate Everything